United Nations Correspondents Association

 Journalism

-As journalists at AMUN, you have the responsibility of narrating the story of your allotted committee to the outside world, through various assignments, from news-reports, which will test your ability to record and identify the most important events from a session or even an entire day of committee proceedings, to fluffs and op-eds, which will allow you to express yourself and flex your creative muscle.
+As a journalist, you will be given the opportunity to transform monotonous facts using your individual interpretations of committee proceedings, making your articles more engaging by expressing your unique creativity.
+You will learn how to effectively express your views through multiple assignments.
+From news reports and beats, which will test your ability to record and identify the most important events from a session or even an entire day of committee proceedings, to fluffs, features and opinion editorials, which will allow you to express yourself and charm us with your uniqueness and writing skill.

 Photography